Deutsch Intern

 As the European Union co-finances a part of your studies with the Erasmus programme, the Learning Agreement is part of the contractual agreement with you.

-An overview of the responsible persons from the departments who can approve a Learning Agreement can be found here.
+An overview of the responsible persons from the departments who can approve a Learning Agreement can be found on our website.

 Duty to inform